chaosparrot/talon_hud/README.md

 The status bar

 This widget will display the current Talon mode ( Command, dictation or sleep ) and will display the detected or forced language.
 The default action of dwelling on the mode icon puts Talon in sleep mode after 1.5 seconds, and the close icon closes the HUD.
+The buttons can also be clicked to activate the dwell action immediately.
 These actions can be overridden in .talon files.

 The event log